mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 ### Machine learning with scala

-The code underlying these posts is written in scala because on this occation I wanted to experiment with a language that runs on the java virtual machine (jvm), as it often supports the enterprise systems that my applications run on.
+The code underlying these posts is written in scala and is available on [github](https://github.com/mkffl/decisions).
+The charts in this article and the next are defined in [Recipe.scala](https://github.com/mkffl/decisions/blob/main-pub/Decisions/src/Recipes.scala).

+Why scala?
+On this occation I wanted to experiment with a language that runs on the java virtual machine (jvm), as it's what often supports the enterprise systems that my applications run on.
 I have not found java attractive enough to learn it, while scala offers

 - (More) Concise syntax - even more so in [scala 3](https://docs.scala-lang.org/scala3/book/why-scala-3.html)
 - A rich standard library to explore and transform data - see some [examples](https://twitter.github.io/scala_school/collections.html)
 - An ecosytem of ML and analytics libraries - e.g. this project uses [Smile](https://haifengl.github.io/) for ML models and a [Kotlin package](https://github.com/sanity/pairAdjacentViolators) for the Paired Adjacent Violators algorithm
 - Scripting tools to get going quickly - e.g. the code for this project is compiled with [Mill](https://github.com/com-lihaoyi/mill) and I have used the [Ammonite repl](https://ammonite.io/) to play around with the data
-- The choice between functional programming - when I am feeling adventurous - and OOP - when it's getting late and I want to get things done
+- A choice between functional programming - when I am feeling adventurous - and OOP - when I want to get things done because it's getting late

 ### Simulation